Pediatric Simulation Lab

 To read more about the Pediatric Human Patient Simulation Program, click here.

-Miami Children's Hospital offers weekly Grand Rounds presentations, multidisciplinary radiology conference, professorial rounds and daily noon conferences.
+Nicklaus Children's Hospital offers weekly Grand Rounds presentations, multidisciplinary radiology conference, professorial rounds and daily noon conferences.
 Osteopathic residents also have exposure to principles and practice of osteopathic medicine as it applies to pediatrics through on-line self-guided courses and through lectures and practice sessions provided by NSU’s College of Osteopathic Medicine.
-In addition, MCH sponsors numerous Continuing Medical Education (CME) programs throughout the year, including the Annual Pediatric Postgraduate Course which has become an outstanding, world-recognized conference.
+In addition, Nicklaus Children's Hospital sponsors numerous Continuing Medical Education (CME) programs throughout the year, including the Annual Pediatric Postgraduate Course which has become an outstanding, world-recognized conference.

 The Annual Pediatric Postgraduate Course is regarded as one of the most established independent CME programs in the country.
 The course aims to provide a state-of-the-art continuing medical education forum of general pediatrics and pediatric subspecialties to advance best clinical practices, latest research developments, and child advocacy.
-It is part of MCH's commitment to promoting worldwide the educational development of medical professionals serving children.
+It is part of Nicklaus Children's Hospital's commitment to promoting worldwide the educational development of medical professionals serving children.

 Faculty from all over the U.S. and the world are invited to participate and present the practicing pediatrician with the most recent advances that directly impact the practice of pediatrics.
 It is here that approximately 1,000 participants, including pediatric residents and fellows, are exposed to the world's foremost teachers who have proven ability to translate theoretical information to the practical level of day-to-day pediatric care.

-By pursuing over 200 innovative research projects, a diversified team of scientists, physicians and other healthcare professionals at Miami Children's Hospital Research Institute are seeing breakthroughs in diagnosis, prevention, treatment and cure of childhood diseases.
-Clinical research studies, which test new diagnostic procedures, pharmaceuticals, medical devices, biologics and interventional procedures, as well as outcomes research and are conducted by the MCH Research Institute.
+By pursuing over 200 innovative research projects, a diversified team of scientists, physicians and other healthcare professionals at the Miami Children's Research Institute are seeing breakthroughs in diagnosis, prevention, treatment and cure of childhood diseases.
+Clinical research studies, which test new diagnostic procedures, pharmaceuticals, medical devices, biologics and interventional procedures, as well as outcomes research and are conducted by the Miami Children's Research Institute.
 Departments that are especially active in clinical research include radiology, cardiology, neurosciences, nephrology, and hematology-oncology.
-Miami Children's Hospital is also a full member of the Children's Oncology Group, a federally-funded consortium of pediatric hospitals and pediatric departments conducting a large array of clinical research studies to advance treatment of childhood cancers.
+Nicklaus Children's Hospital is also a full member of the Children's Oncology Group, a federally-funded consortium of pediatric hospitals and pediatric departments conducting a large array of clinical research studies to advance treatment of childhood cancers.